jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ```
 [per panel:]
 1. tcp_connect(panel_ip, port=5033, connect_timeout=5s)
-2. handshake() with dialect auto-detect:
+2. handshake() with dialect resolution:
      a.
-Send 0x33 identity with short probe timeout (≤2s)
+If a build tag is cached for this host (from a prior session,
+        persisted in site.json's known_builds, or just-read via 0x010C),
+        look it up in the §30 registry.
+If found, use the dialect directly
+        without probing.
      b.
+Otherwise probe per §11.2: send 0x33 identity with short probe
-On no response: send 0x34 identity with full timeout
+        timeout (≤2s); on no response, send 0x34 identity with full timeout.
      c.
-Cache the discovered dialect per IP
+Cache the resolved dialect per IP for subsequent connects in this
+        process; persist the build tag (from any subsequent 0x010C read)
+        to site.json for cross-process reuse.
 3. Issue operational requests; one outstanding request at a time per session
 4. Re-send 0x4640 identity refresh every 10 s during idle periods (match Desigo CC's observed cadence; see §9.5)
 5. close() on done OR on protocol error